 Although it’s not pleasant to think about, a child rider pays out a small death benefit that would cover costs of burial if your child were to die at birth or soon after.
-The U.S. has a fairly high rate of child mortality for a developed country.
-The child rider takes away one source of worry if you are mourning a devastating loss, by underwriting the costs of the funeral and burial.
+The child rider takes away one source of worry if you are mourning a devastating loss, by providing for the costs of the funeral and burial.

-A disability income rider protects you if you are disabled and unable to work, but still need an income to care for your child or children, while a spousal rider or a separate policy for your spouse or partner will also offer additional protection in the case of the disability or death of either of you.
+A disability income rider protects you if you are permanently disabled and unable to work, but still need an income to care for your child or children, while a spousal rider or a separate policy for your spouse or partner will also offer additional protection in the case of the disability or death of either of you.
 However, disability riders do not cover short-term disability periods, like the first several immediately after giving birth.

 Frequently asked questions